-The incidence of autism is on the rise with roughly 1 in 68 children in the United States diagnosed with autism spectrum disorder (ASD).
-This life-changing diagnosis has implications not only for the individual diagnosed with the disorder, but also their family.
-While there is currently no cure for ASD, early detection and intervention to treat symptoms ranging from mild to severe is paramount for maximizing a child’s full potential.
-With many options out there, it may be difficult to decide which treatment might work best for your child.
-While every child with Autism Spectrum Disorder is unique with their own unique needs, here are some of the common therapies for children with autism:
+While there is currently no cure for autism, early detection and intervention to treat symptoms ranging from mild to severe is paramount for maximizing a child’s full potential.
+With many autism therapies out there, it may be difficult to decide which treatment might work best for your child.
+In this blog post, we provide an overview of weekly and intensive therapy options for autism.

-Occupational therapists utilize various strategies to help maximize your child’s independence with daily tasks such as writing in school, playing, getting dressed, using utensils, and cutting with scissors.
-With an emphasis on areas such as fine motor development, hand-eye coordination, and sensory integration, an occupational therapist will analyze task demands and help address the skills needed for your child to succeed.
+Pediatric occupational therapists utilize various strategies to help maximize the child’s independence with daily tasks such as writing in school, playing, getting dressed, using utensils, and cutting with scissors.
+With an emphasis on areas such as fine motor development, hand-eye coordination, and sensory integration, an occupational therapist will analyze task demands and help address the skills needed for children with autism to succeed.

 Children with autism often display sensory processing difficulties.
 Sensory processing is how an individual registers and makes sense of incoming sensory input from the environment such as sound, touch, taste, and vision.
 Common sensory processing difficulties seen in children with autism include sensitivity to sound, touch, or light—which results in unwanted behaviors like tantrums, or avoiding age-appropriate play when exposed to too much of these sensations.
 Visit our related blog post, Sensory Behaviors Explained, to learn more.

 Occupational therapists often use advanced training in sensory integration to understand which areas of sensory processing may be difficult for your child, and will devise treatment plans to improve how your child reacts, interprets, and copes with environmental sensory information.